netgroup-polito/cloud_computing_labs/lab1/1.5/README.md

 1. If you don’t already have them, create a pair of public/private SSH keys with `ssh-keygen`.
    A good reference is [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys-on-ubuntu-1604) (only Step 1 is needed).

-2. Create a new text file named `user-data`.
+2. Create a new text file named `user-data` in your home directory.
    If unfamiliar with Linux console editors, `nano` is a simple choice.

 3. Write the following content in the file, replacing the `ssh-rsa ...` line with the full text of your own public key (usually found in `~/.ssh/id_rsa.pub`):